 The following rules apply for each Per-STA Profile subelement contained in the Reconfiguration Multi-Link element included in the Link Reconfiguration Notify frame:

-If the AP MLD is recommending to add a link (#22075)to the ML setup, it shall set the fields in the Per-STA Profile subelement as follows:
+If the AP MLD is recommending to add a link (#22075)to the setup links, it shall set the fields in the Per-STA Profile subelement as follows:

-The Link ID subfield shall be set to the link identifier of the AP affiliated with the AP MLD that is operating on the link that the AP MLD is recommending to add to the ML setup of the non-AP MLD.
+The Link ID subfield shall be set to the link identifier of the AP affiliated with the AP MLD that is operating on the link that the AP MLD is recommending to add to the setup links of the non-AP MLD.

 The Complete Profile subfield, the STA MAC Address Present subfield, the AP Removal Timer Present subfield, (#22331)the Operation Parameters Present subfield, and the NSTR Indication Bitmap Present subfield shall be set to 0.